Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 tft:context:rm | Delete the directory for a context |

-The tooling automatically sets the value of the tfvar variant
+.
+The tooling automatically sets the value of the tfvar edition

 .
-This ensures that every variant has a unique identifier that can be used in TF code.
+This ensures that every edition has a unique identifier that can be used in TF code.

-when you want to create an alternate version of a stack.
-If you do not specify a variant name, TF uses the default workspace for state, and the value of the tfvar variant
+when you want to create an extra copy of a unit.
+If you do not specify a edition identifier, TF uses the default workspace for state, and the value of the tfvar edition

 is default